 Here is The Ultimate Guide to SEO For Blogger Beginners

-I highly suggest installing the Yoast SEO plugin for WordPress.
+I highly suggest installing the Yoast SEO plugin for WordPress (This is an affiliate link, which means I make a small commission on sales generated through such links).
 If you have money to invest in your blog, the Premium version is even better.
 Yoast tells you what you may be lacking in your SEO score and how you can make improvements without the old guessing game of trying to figure it out yourself.

 On every post you create on WordPress, you will find areas for SEO toward the bottom as shown here: